-The accident investigation revealed that painters at Aero Corp, the company that did the last overhaul, had completely painted over the slider mechanisms on the latches.
+According to Jim Landy, the accident investigation revealed that painters at Aero Corp, the company that did the last overhaul, had completely painted over the slider mechanisms on the latches.
 This could cause binding and jam the release mechanism.
 This was the first year Aero was doing overhauls, prior to that Lockheed did all the reworks and no paint was applied to these parts.
 One result of the investigation was a modification to the JATO mounts (and the JATO bottles used on the ice) so that the bottles could no longer be jettisoned in the air.
 Here is the Antarctic Journal article about the crash, but it is rather brief and omits the details from Jim Landy, who was around for the accident investigation.
 Jim was aboard the last JATO mission on 321 before the crash, and they had problems with the JATO latches on the left side, two of the bottles failed to release.

 In 1977-78 VXE-6 mounted an assessment/survey mission to evaluate the feasibility of recovering 321, and the aircraft was partially excavated.
 At left is Richard Horton's picture of the preliminary excavation; at right, more serious excavation was done by a Seabee equipment operator who had been brought in by a French traverse along with that tractor.
 The tractor was primarily used to construct a skiway so that an LC-130 could land and bring in Lockheed engineers (photo from Guillaume Dargaud's website).
 Below right is Richard Horton's view of the tail section after everything had been excavated.
 The four engineers recommended recovery, which was originally planned for the 1979-80 or 1980-81 austral summers, but budget restrictions cancelled the project.